Paul Vickers (musician): Mr. Twonkey / Twonketta

+The 2026 show, Twonkey’s Soft December Night in Tallahassee, once again lead by Twonketta, played at the Prague, Edinburgh, and Dundee Fringe Festivals between May and September.
+Five stars reviews from the Edinburgh and Dundee performances covered more than the show’s music and comedy, noting “the performance is utterly unique... a singing, puppeteering tour-de-force with philosophical diversions and a constant stream of dadaist nonsense”.
+But “beneath the glittery eyeshadow and red dolly-shoes, something is different… he ends the show with the final lines from Anne Frank’s Diary (and) treats the words with such reverence it sobers the audience”.

 Music

 Since Dawn of the Replicants went on hiatus, Vickers has continued to release music.
 His collaborators in no particular order include Replicants bandmates, The Leg, Hamish Hawk, Pierre Chandeze, his brother Steven Vickers, Clutch Daisy, Miss Hypnotique, John Callaghan, Massimiliano Puddu, Andy Currie, Keith Baxter, Joe Woods, Andrew Foggin and various local musicians.

 Paul Vickers and The Leg

 After the last Dawn of the Replicants album, Vickers joined up with Edinburgh band The Leg.
 Their first release, the "brilliant but frightening" Tropical Favourites, came out in early 2008 as Paul Vickers & The Leg.
 The "majestic debut" was followed by Itchy Grumble in 2010.
 Described as "barely-directional noise that careers along like a 50s scientist on a flying bedstead," Vickers would return to the story behind this "glorious mini rock opera" in 2013 with his debut novel.
 The band's third album, The Greengrocer, was initially announced in 2012 but not released until 2014.
 It was met with critical acclaim, described as a "new epic... a sonic map of Vickers and Co's collective psyche in all its warped glory," with The Herald stating "central... is Vickers himself, verbal ideas flying from him like sparks from a Catherine Wheel, voice flipping from abrasive gargle to sneering panto-dame witch."

 A fourth album Jump was released in late 2019 on Tenement Records, featuring an expanded line-up of The Leg.
 It garnered reviews in Mojo, Uncut and four stars in The Scotsman, who described it as "a Beefheart-inspired cacophony of punk strings and throaty testifying".
 Vickers spoke of their approach with The Herald.
 "We want to be entertaining, but I always think we have to be unique", describing his vocals as once sounding like "evil Coldplay, whereas now I think I've become a little bit more Shirley Bassey."

+Winter At Butterfly Lake, their fifth album, was released by PX4M in 2025.
+Lyrically, Vickers stated the album was "a heartbreak suite… due to incidents in my personal life".
+Featuring Pete Harvey’s "lush orchestrations", it was described by Classic Rock Magazine as "a clash of classicism and dark acid carbaret, (where) the ridiculous turns profound".
+The LP release was accompanied by a mini documentary on Vickers's work to date, Contents of the Earth.